cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - **IMPORTANT:** Supervisor should be holding a PhD (PhD students can be co-supervisor)
 - **IMPORTANT:** If you are a bachelor's student, you can apply as a pair (2 students)
 {{< /hint >}}

+## Preparing proposal

+- Read the literature
+- Select a few of studies to replicate
+- Think of how to improve what you implemented
+- Write your proposal

 ## Interviews